 The qualifying period will be calculated by counting backward from whichever of the following is most beneficial to the applicant: the date of application, or the date of decision, any date up to 28 days after the date of application.

-Previously, if you were absent from the UK for more than 180 days in any 12-month period, within the qualifying period, the continuous period would be been broken.
+Previously, if you were absent from the UK for more than 180 days in any 12-month period the continuous period would be been broken.
 Following recent changes to rules pertaining to absences, for settlement applications made from 11th January 2018, absences from the UK are calculated on a rolling basis rather than in separate consecutive 12-month periods.
-However, if your qualifying period includes Leave granted before this date, any absences during that Leave will be considered under the previous rules, i.e. in separate 12-month periods ending on the date of application.
+However, if your qualifying period includes Leave granted before this date, any absences during that Leave will be considered under the previous rules, i.e. in separate 12-month periods.

 In some circumstances, the Home Office may consider a period of absence from the UK as an allowable absence, if the absence is for a serious or compelling reason.
 This usually includes: